 Cristo Rey Sacramento

-Mission: Cristo Rey Sacramento, rooted in the traditions of the Sisters of Mercy and the Society of Jesus (Jesuits) transforms lives by providing a Catholic, college preparatory education and professional work experience to high school students with limited financial resources.
+Mission: To transform lives by providing a Catholic, college preparatory education and professional work experience to high school students with limited financial resources, rooted in the traditions of the Sisters of Mercy and the Society of Jesus (Jesuits).

 Cristo Rey High School provides a quality private education along with work-study experience to students from low-income families, thus empowering them to overcome economic barriers and achieve success.
 Most students represent the first generation in their families to graduate from high school.
-Cristo Rey is looking for a Student Activities and Campus Ministry Assistant.
-Duties would include some combination of the following based on the interest of the volunteer and needs of the site: Tutoring and coordinating other tutors; assisting campus ministry with retreats, liturgies and service programs; assisting students with college applications and visits to local college campuses; supervising students who have on-campus work sites and transporting other students to off-campus work study sites.
+A volunteer will serve as a student activities and campus ministry assistant.
+Duties would include some combination of the following based on the interest of the volunteer and needs of the site: tutoring and coordinating other tutors; assisting campus ministry with retreats, liturgies and service programs; assisting students with college applications and visits to local college campuses; supervising students who have on-campus work sites and transporting other students to off-campus work study sites.